Rachamv/Data-Visualization/README.md

 * Dynamically Set the Coordinates for Each Bar

-Dynamically Change the Height of Each Bar
+* Dynamically Change the Height of Each Bar

-Invert SVG Elements
+* Invert SVG Elements

-Change the Color of an SVG Element
+* Change the Color of an SVG Element

-Add Labels to D3 Elements
+* Add Labels to D3 Elements

-Style D3 Labels
+* Style D3 Labels

-Add a Hover Effect to a D3 Element
+* Add a Hover Effect to a D3 Element

-Add a Tooltip to a D3 Element
+* Add a Tooltip to a D3 Element

-Create a Scatterplot with SVG Circles
+* Create a Scatterplot with SVG Circles

-Add Attributes to the Circle Elements
+* Add Attributes to the Circle Elements

-Add Labels to Scatter Plot Circles
+* Add Labels to Scatter Plot Circles

-Create a Linear Scale with D3
+* Create a Linear Scale with D3

-Set a Domain and a Range on a Scale
+* Set a Domain and a Range on a Scale

-Use the d3.max and d3.min Functions to Find Minimum and Maximum Values in a Dataset
+* Use the d3.max and d3.min Functions to Find Minimum and Maximum Values in a Dataset

-Use Dynamic Scales
+* Use Dynamic Scales

-Use a Pre-Defined Scale to Place Elements
+* Use a Pre-Defined Scale to Place Elements

-Add Axes to a Visualization
+* Add Axes to a Visualization

-JSON APIs and AJAX
+## JSON APIs and AJAX
 Similar to how UIs help people use programs, APIs (Application Programming Interfaces) help programs interact with other programs.
 APIs are tools that computers use to communicate with one another, in part to send and receive data.

 Programmers often use AJAX (Asynchronous JavaScript and XML) when working with APIs.
 AJAX refers to a group of technologies that make asynchronous requests to a server to transfer data, then load any returned data into the page.
 And the data transferred between the browser and server is often in a format called JSON (JavaScript Object Notation).

-This course will teach you the basics about working with APIs and different AJAX technologies in the browser.

-Collapse courseJSON APIs and AJAX
-0/10
-, 0 of 10 challenges completed
+I'll  learn how to ...

-Handle Click Events with JavaScript using the onclick property
+* Handle Click Events with JavaScript using the onclick property

-Change Text with click Events
+* Change Text with click Events

-Get JSON with the JavaScript XMLHttpRequest Method
+* Get JSON with the JavaScript XMLHttpRequest Method

-Get JSON with the JavaScript fetch method
+* Get JSON with the JavaScript fetch method

-Access the JSON Data from an API
+* Access the JSON Data from an API

-Convert JSON Data to HTML
+* Convert JSON Data to HTML

-Render Images from Data Sources
+* Render Images from Data Sources

-Pre-filter JSON to Get the Data You Need
+* Pre-filter JSON to Get the Data You Need

-Get Geolocation Data to Find A User's GPS Coordinates
+* Get Geolocation Data to Find A User's GPS Coordinates

-Post Data with the JavaScript XMLHttpRequest Method
+* Post Data with the JavaScript XMLHttpRequest Method

-Data Visualization Projects
+## Data Visualization Projects
-Now that you learned how to work with D3, APIs, and AJAX technologies, put your skills to the test with these 5 Data Visualization projects.

-In these projects, you'll need to fetch data and parse a dataset, then use D3 to create different data visualizations.
-Finish them all to earn your Data Visualization certification.
+In these projects, I'll fetch data and parse a dataset, then use D3 to create different data visualizations.

-Visualize Data with a Bar Chart
+* Visualize Data with a Bar Chart

-Visualize Data with a Scatterplot Graph
+* Visualize Data with a Scatterplot Graph

-Visualize Data with a Heat Map
+* Visualize Data with a Heat Map

-Visualize Data with a Choropleth Map
+* Visualize Data with a Choropleth Map

-Visualize Data with a Treemap Diagram
+* Visualize Data with a Treemap Diagram